All pathways

 Putting your affairs in order, in your own time

 Many older South Africans want their family to be looked after, but worry about the effort it would take to organise everything.
-The honest answer is that the most important parts can be done in a single weekend, with no stress.
+The honest answer is that the most important parts can be done in a single weekend, without leaving everything to the family at the last minute.

 Published: 18 April 2026Last reviewed: 18 April 2026